cuba-rnd/spring-script-repositories/README.md

     ```
 So it should be pretty easy to get started with the library.
-By default, it supports groovy scripts, but it is quite easy to add any scripting language to it.
+By default, it supports Groovy and JavaScript, but it is quite easy to add any scripting language to it.
 Below is the
 explanation of the library's internals and configuration.

 ## Internals